 Fulford is also home to the Victorian treasure that is York Cemetery, the Millennium Bridge, a quaint collection of almshouses and some fabulous pubs!

-For those of a curious and hardy temperament – why not come along and listen to the Lady Brigante one Friday evening as she shares with you the tales of those ordinary folk including the lady of mystery, a tragic poisoning, the affable soldier and religious mania.
+For those of a curious and hardy temperament – why not come along and listen to the Lady Brigante one Friday evening as she shares with you the tales of those ordinary folk including the lady of mystery, a tragic poisoning, the affable soldier and a strange case of religious mania.

 And ALL lost to history – until now!